MarcyMuffins/diploma-object-detection-tg/README.md

 ---
 ## Model trainer guide:

+1. Go to (Roboflow Universe)[https://universe.roboflow.com/] and download your desired dataset in the YOLOv11 format and unzip it in a convenient location.
+There should be a data.yaml file inside the uzipped folder.
-1. Inside the model-training folder, run the following command:
+2. Inside the model-training folder, run the following command:
 ```
 python ./train.py
 ```
-2. Follow the instructions in the terminal
+3. Follow the instructions in the terminal
-3. Copy the best.pt file from the folder outputted in the terminal to a convenient location.
+4. Copy the best.pt file from the folder outputted in the terminal to a convenient location.
 This is your model file.
 You should probably rename it if you plan on using several models in the Telegram bot.
 ---
 ## Telegram bot guide:
 1. Naviagate to the telegram-bot folder